 Leveraging Collective Intelligence for Breakthroughs

 The power of collective intelligence lies in its diversity in perspectives.
 By tapping into the varied perspectives of their workforce, decentralized organizations unlock ideas that a single leader might overlook.
+Group decision-making enhances collective intelligence by combining the strengths and insights of multiple individuals, leading to more robust solutions.
 Toyota’s practice of “Genchi Genbutsu”—going to the source to understand issues—illustrates this.
 Employees at all levels contribute insights, driving innovation from the ground up.
-This is a hallmark of true corporate leadership transformation.
+This is a hallmark of true corporate leadership transformation

 Decentralized leadership isn’t just about distributing authority—it’s about creating a culture where every voice matters and every idea has the potential to spark change.